stefanspringer1/XercesBuild/README.md

 cmake --build . --config Release
 ```

-You can explicitly choose an architecture (not on Red Hat 7):
+You can explicitly choose an architecture (this might a problem on Red Hat):

 ```bash
 ./configure CFLAGS="-arch x86_64" CXXFLAGS="-arch x86_64"